Dr Emmie McFadden PhD, MA, BA

 About

-I am currently writing my monograph, “Hidden” Irishness: Visualising the Irish in Britain, which draws attention to the many positive interrelations between British and Irish cinemas.
-The focus on the diaspora enables me to ground my research in cultural debates on national, racial, ethnic, and gender identities.
-I am particularly interested in depictions of bodies in both visual and verbal media, and I focus on developing textual analyses for identifying ‘invisible’ groups, such as ‘White’ migrants.
+Currently, I am writing my monograph, “Hidden” Irishness: Visualising the Irish in Britain, which examines the positive interrelations between British and Irish cinemas.
+Grounded in cultural debates around national, racial, ethnic, and gender identities, the work focuses on representations of the Irish diaspora and the depiction of bodies in both visual and verbal media, developing textual analyses to uncover ‘invisible’ groups.

 Teaching